Beauty trends among American conservatives: Mar-a-Lago face

-Technique
+Analysis of Republican makeup trend

+Lambert's video

-Lambert posted her video, "Doing my makeup like the gorg maga girlies in my comments", to her TikTok feed on November 16.
+Lambert posted her video, "Doing my makeup like the gorg maga girlies in my comments", to her TikTok feed on November 16, 2024.
 Her technique involves: foregoing the usual application of moisturizer or primer; foundation that did not match the wearer's skin tone, usually being too dark; concealer in a tone several shades lighter than the makeup's base; liberal use of eyebrow pencil; avoiding of contouring and bronzer; the lightest possible eye shadow with heavy black eyeliner, and dry mascara on the eyelashes; and tame lipstick without any lip liner.
 The video received 4.7 million views and many favorable comments.
 In an interview with Glamour two months later, Lambert emphasised the lack of matching and termed the eye makeup as a "raccoon-eye look."
 The New York Times observed that the look is usually sartorially complemented by form-fitting clothing and conspicuous cross necklaces.

 In a resurfaced video reel of her makeup routine Karoline Leavitt, Trump's press secretary, had posted to her Instagram feed some time before taking the position, she appeared to lend Lambert's take on Republican makeup credibility by using some of the same techniques.
 She purposely used foundation darker than her skin tone and an overly dark contour stick.
 The video also showed Leavitt using her fingertips to spread her makeup around, as Lambert had speculated would be done.
 The original video is no longer available, but some excerpts have been used in online commentary.

-Reaction

-By the time Trump was inaugurated, Lambert's video had reached over 6 million views, and gained her followers including Jen Psaki, the former Joe Biden press secretary and now MSNBC host, and Jonathan Van Ness of Queer Eye for the Straight Guy.
+By the time Trump was inaugurated, Lambert's video had reached over 6 million views, and gained her followers including Jen Psaki, the former Joe Biden press secretary and current MS NOW host, and Jonathan Van Ness of Queer Eye for the Straight Guy.
 The media began to take notice, with The Washington Post running a story on the video as exemplifying Lambert's advocacy of "Regina George liberalism", named after the Mean Girls character—"when they go low we go mean".

+Look and public reaction

 One of Lambert's commenters called her take "the perfect tutorial for the mean girl to nurse pipeline."
 Others called it accurate.
 Other outlets added their own disparaging takes on the look. "[S]pray tan contouring that looks like it was applied in the dark ... eyeliner that looks like it was applied during a bumpy car ride," Betches said (similarly, The Cuts Sam Escobar wrote that they "imagine[d] it being applied with the frenzied fervor of the creepy kid in every horror movie.")
 Generally, "[t]he goal isn't to look good — quite the opposite.
 The makeup is meant to be jarring, exaggerated, and, well, a little ugly."
 Lambert characterized the look to the Times as "Inappropriate unless you're on a pageant stage.
 And in that case, I would still do it differently."